 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.11 minutes getting to work every day.

-In terms of college education, Center is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in Center have a bachelor's degree or advanced degree.
+The percentage of adults in Center who are college-educated is close to the national average for all communities of 21.84%: 19.93% of the adults in Center have a bachelor's degree or advanced degree.

 The per capita income in Center in 2022 was $26,798, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,192 for a family of four.
 However, Center contains both very wealthy and poor people as well.